elabftw/elabftw/README.md

 ~~~

 ## Bonus stage
-It's a good idea to use a php optimizer to increase speed.
+* It's a good idea to use a php optimizer to increase speed.
 I recommand installing XCache.
+* You can show a TODOlist by pressing 't'.
+* You can duplicate an experiment in one click.
+* You can export in a .zip, a .pdf or a spreadsheet.
+* You can share an experiment by just sending the URL of the page to someone else.

 ~Thank you for using eLabFTW :)